imangoldfish/new-file-hello-world/README.md

 i kinda forgor about this lol, but i have taken a intrest in low level hardware and programing, binge watching history of computers, making computers from scratch in minecraft... man computer engineering looks fun

 i will try to get on track to learning coding again

+27/8/25 5:31AM:

+learning VScode proper, git and all that i wonder if im stupid or Windows is just that Retarded